TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (a) All complaints alleging a violation of the rules adopted by the department shall be investigated to determine whether a violation of applicable law or rule has occurred.

-(b) The investigation may result in a notice of contemplated action (NCA) being issued by the department if a violation occurred or it may result in a dismissal of the complaint if no actionable violation can be substantiated.
+(b) The investigation may result in a notice of contemplated action (NCA), as defined in the ULA, being issued by the department if a violation occurred or it may result in a dismissal of the complaint if no actionable violation can be substantiated.
 Once dismissal of a complaint is made following an investigation, the licensee will be notified of the dismissal.

 (3) Notice of contemplated action.